ibm-cloud-docs/openwhisk/openwhisk_webactions.md

       --web true
 ```

-The result of these changes is that the `name` is bound to `Jane` and may not be overridden by query or body parameters because of the final annotation.
-This secures the action against query or body parameters that try to change this value whether by accident or intentionally.
+The result of these changes is that the `name` is bound to `Jane` and cannot be overridden by query or body parameters because of the final annotation.
+This design secures the action against query or body parameters that try to change this value whether by accident or intentionally.

 ## Disabling web actions

-To disable a web action from being invoked via web API (`https://openwhisk.ng.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag while updating an action with the CLI.
+To disable a web action from being invoked via web API (`https://openwhisk.ng.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an action with the CLI.

 ```
  wsk action update /guest/demo/hello hello.js --web false